-She has taught courses arising from the intersection of the literary life and the spiritual life at the ALEPH Kallah; at many congregations around New York and New England; and at Beyond Walls, a writing program for clergy of many faiths, at the Kenyon Institute.
+She has taught courses arising from the intersection of the literary life and the spiritual life at the Academy for Spiritual Formation, the National Havurah Institute's winter retreat, the ALEPH Kallah, many congregations around New York and New England, and at Beyond Walls, a writing program for clergy of many faiths at the Kenyon Institute.

 Rachel lives in Williamstown with her son.